Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix-3.md

 ## Motivate your mentees

-The volunteers need to be motivated in their activities so don’t forget to ask feedback on the activityitself about:
+The volunteers need to be motivated in their activities so don’t forget to ask feedback on the activity itself about:

 * What works?
 What doesn’t?
 * What would you like to do?